 Incredible shot captured by Carla Thomas

-I’ll never forget turning to Carla and seeing my smile reflected on her face, throwing our arms around each other and being giddy with excitement and happiness that we got to see them.
+I’ll never forget turning to Carla and seeing my smile reflected on her face.
+We threw our arms around each other and were giddy with excitement and happiness that we got to see them.
 I don’t think I’ve ever seen anything so incredible – actually just writing about it has left me feeling warm and emotional!

 Iceland was always on my Bucket List of destinations to visit – and with good reason.
 I’d love to go back one day and explore more of Iceland – particularly as we were centred around Reykjavik.
 Do check out my YouTube video below for a quick snapshot of our time there: